Blind My Eyes, Sew Them Shut

 "Define 'disappeared.'"
 Her hand clenched around her glass.

-At first, Hermione could not understand why he was carrying her - surely it was tiring him out, and surely he did not like the idea of touching a muggleborn, let alone carrying one.
+At first, Hermione could not figure out why he was carrying her - surely it was tiring him out, and surely he did not like the idea of touching a muggleborn, let alone carrying one.
 But when he'd set her down to pee, she understood.

 He had no choice.

-They were still in the forests, and the ground was covered in thick mud and fallen branches.
-Hermione was wearing sandals, brand new ones, that were completely ruined at this point, but she'd regained enough strength to walk.
+They were still in the forests, and the ground was covered with thick mud and fallen branches.
+Hermione was wearing sandals, brand new ones, that were completely ruined at this point, but she hadn't regained enough strength to hike.
 It was early summer, so the air was fresh around her, and it had definitely rained recently enough to keep the ground moist.
 Of course he still could have had her walk by herself, but he must have been trying to make good time - helping her pick through the forest would have taken three times as long, and when he carried her, it was much safer.

 It also gave her an opportunity to think.

-Of course, she only spoke a few words to him to gather key information about their location, which she estimated to be somewhere north of Edinburgh.
-If they were traveling in the trees along the way, it would only be a matter of time before they entered the magical part of the forest, and perhaps came upon some magical villiages some time after that.
+She only spoke a few words to him to gather key information about their location, which she estimated to be somewhere north of Edinburgh.
+If they were traveling in the trees along the way, it would only be a matter of time before they entered the magical part of the forest, and perhaps came upon some magical villages some time after that.
 But until they found a village in that magical forest, no map could help him navigate.
 He would have to pick a direction and stick with it.

 She'd also learned that they were travelling alone.

 Ugh.
-Blinded and alone with Malfoy in the woods.
+Blind and alone with Malfoy in the woods.

-Of course, she still had no idea where he was taking her or who they were running from.
-Though she knew that they were alone in the forest, and he had apparently not departed on his journey with the other two Death Eaters in tow, she could assume nothing.
+Though she knew that they were alone in the forest, and he had apparently not departed on his journey with the other two men in tow, she could assume nothing.
 For all she knew they were running from Harry Potter himself.
 Perhaps Malfoy was expecting to meet up with the other blokes later?
 Ha, they should have known better than to leave only one person to watch after her.
-She was a loose cannon, wand or not.
+She was a loose bludger, wand or not.

 If only she had her strength and her vision.
 The vision was gone... the strength would take a few days.

 Hermione still had her other senses, which had on account of her blindness gotten reasonably better in a short amount of time.
-She tried to determine where they were based on the steps Malfoy took; he was avoiding roads, which was a good sign - at least he knew that.
+She tried to determine where they were based on the steps Malfoy took; he was avoiding roads, stopping in thickly covered areas, and only setting her down to rest his tired arms.
 She could also tell if it was daylight or moonlight by the sounds and the temperatures she heard and felt, though she had no inclination of the time.

-He set her down roughly against a tree and unbound her hands and feet.
-This was the first time he had done this in the two days that he had been dragging her along.
+A few hours later he set her down roughly against a tree and unbound her hands and feet.
+This was the first time he had done this in the 24 hours that he had been dragging her along.
 She ran her hands over bumpy roots, trying to figure out where they were now by identifying the type of tree she rested against.
 They could possibly have crossed over into the magical part of this forest - if they were walking in the direction that she suspected.
 Taking off her bounds was probably not necessary; her hands gave her a little more of an advantage that was never given to a prisoner.

 "Aren't you tired of carrying me?"
-Hermione asked into the darkness, pausing in her tree-feeling to rub some life into her abused wrists.
-She licked her lips, wondering if her chapstick was still in her front pocket.
+Hermione asked angrily into the darkness, pausing in her tree-feeling to rub some life into her abused wrists.
+She licked her lips, wondering if her lip balm was still in her front pocket.

-"You have no idea," he said, his unsteady breathing apparent.
+"You have no idea," he retored, his unsteady breathing apparent.
 "Fucking pricks."

-Besides being taken aback by his potty-mouth, she was surprised that he placed the blame on the Death Eaters that were chasing her and not herself - surely he wouldn't pass up an opportunity to pick at her?
+Besides being taken aback by his language, she was surprised that he placed the blame on the men that were chasing her and not herself - surely he wouldn't pass up an opportunity to pick at her?
 "Who are you running from?"

 There was an entire minute of silence as he caught his breath somewhere off to her right.
 He then responded, "People we don't want to be captured by."

-"I don't need your bloody trust," he said, picking her up unexpectedly.
-She squeaked and squirmed, causing him to clamp her arms at her sides with his arm and chest.
+"I don't need you to believe anything," he said, picking her up unexpectedly.
+She squeaked and squirmed, causing him to clamp her arms at her sides with his arms.
 "I just need to keep you from them."
 His voice was full of contempt, but she recognized a statement of protection when she heard one.

 Whether or not she believed it was another story altogether.

-Disclaimer: I do not own Harry Potter, nor am I profiting off the display of this story in any way.
+Author's note / Disclaimer: I do not own Harry Potter, nor am I profiting off the display of this story in any way.
+I just like to write :)